Bhaktapur Durbar Square

+Etymology

+The term Lāyakū (Nepal Bhasa: 𑐮𑐵𑐫𑐎𑐸) is used to refer to any of the Malla dynasty palace or palace square.
+In order to differentiate it from the palace square of other cities, the name khwopa (Nepal Bhasa: 𑐏𑑂𑐰𑐥), the Newar name of Bhaktapur is prefixed.
+The term Lyākū originates from the Sanskrit word rājakula, meaning "royal palace".
+Today, the term Bhaktapur Durbar Square and its Nepali translation is also widely used.

 Layout

-The Durbar Square of Bhaktapur once occupied a very large area and was surrounded by a stone wall.
+The Durbar Square of Bhaktapur once fortified and occupied a very large area.
 After, Bhaktapur was defeated by the Gorkhali forces, the palace square fell into disrepair and the earthquakes of 1833 and 1934 reduced the square to its present size.
 The former palace ground have been used as government offices, schools and private houses.
 Like the ones of Kathmandu and Patan, Bhaktapur Durbar Square contains various temples, palaces and courtyards all of which were built in the traditional Nepalese architecture.